 Some of these sites (like my web-gurus') are really important to me because of the reference information they contain.
 What I really like about these sites is they send periodic emails of new things, or simply a friendly hello.

-Come on in and join me on this journey of oil painting tips, and oil painting techniques, because you too have a passion for all things
+Come on in and join me on this journey of oil painting tips and techniques, because you too have a passion for all things that are beautiful!

 An important part of oil painting, drawing skills were always taught and learned before painting in the old schools of yesteryear.
 Looking at the classical paintings in any major art museum today, it's not hard to understand that drawing skills were very important in those works.

 This is an important part of oil painting believe it or not.
 But you can start painting without being the perfect draftsman of yesteryear.
 There are just too many tools available today that can help you along faster!

 Stick with me for a few minutes, and let me explain to you my easy oil painting techniques that will get you there!